-On July 17, 2020, we sent an email to our current families informing them of Governor Newsom and the Archdiocese of Los Angeles’ directive that all schools in Los Angeles County begin the school year online.
+In July 2020, we sent an email to our current families informing them of Governor Newsom and the Archdiocese of Los Angeles’ directive that all schools in Los Angeles County begin the school year online.
 While each of us at Bishop Montgomery recognizes the value of in-person education and eagerly awaits the safe return to campus, we cannot jeopardize the health and well-being of our school community given the pandemic’s current trajectory.
 Prior to the governor and archdiocese's mandate, we had shared details of our Hybrid Learning Model which offered our students the opportunity to combine in-person instruction with online instruction from home.
 Our primary goal, once Los Angeles County is removed from the state’s COVID-19 monitoring list, is to implement this model and welcome students back on campus as quickly as possible.

 Peace be with you,

 2020-2021 LEARNING UNTIL FURTHER NOTICE

 CURRENT 100% REMOTE INSTRUCTION: School continues with 100% online instruction that includes both synchronous and asynchronous learning.
 We will move to our hybrid model of instruction, which will bring students to campus for classes, as soon as state and county mandates are lifted.